A lot or a little?

 What parents need to know

-Parents need to know that the generally non-graphic violence in this Sherlock Holmes adaptation includes a fatal stabbing, shootings, and an indication that bullying aristocrats have scorched a man in a fireplace.
+Parents need to know that The Hounds of the Baskervilles is a 1959 Sherlock Holmes adaptation with generally non-graphic violencethat includes a fatal stabbing, shootings, and an indication that bullying aristocrats have scorched a man in a fireplace.
 There are also references to young women being sexually violated.
 Though drops of blood are shown, it could have been a lot worse.
 Holmes smokes tobacco throughout; other characters drink regularly.
 Viewers with phobias over spiders and big dogs may find some of the imagery disturbing, though in general the thriller is PG-tame.

 What's the story?

-An opening flashback shows how the legend of the "Hound of the Baskervilles" began, as a decadent 18th-century British aristocrat on the Devonshire Moors cruelly kills a girl who resists his lust and is straightaway punished with a deadly attack by a vengeful, ghostly dog.
+An opening flashback shows how the legend of the THE HOUNDS OF THE BASKERVILLES began, as a decadent 18th-century British aristocrat on the Devonshire Moors cruelly kills a girl who resists his lust and is straightaway punished with a deadly attack by a vengeful, ghostly dog.
 More than a century later the great detective, Sherlock Holmes (Peter Cushing) and his companion Dr. Watson (Andre Morrell) are consulted in their London apartment by a Baskerville family doctor, who fears that the last surviving Baskerville descendant, Sir Henry (Christopher Lee), will be in danger from the curse when he arrives to inherit the rich family estate.
 Haughty Sir Henry doesn't believe in the hound, but an escaped psycho is loose on the Moors, and an unearthly baying howl is heard occasionally.
 Holmes sends Watson to accompany Sir Henry to the ancestral mansion, certain that villainous forces are indeed plotting against the heir.

 Is it any good?

-Horror-film fans in particular cherish this satisfying version of HOUND OF THE BASKERVILLES, partially for the lush color and respect for the original characters.
+Horror-film fans in particular cherish this satisfying version of this Sherlock Holmes story, partially for the lush color and respect for the original characters.
 (Hollywood had stereotyped Dr. Watson as foolish sidekick, while he's intelligent here, as Arthur Conan Doyle intended.).
-But mainly fans like because it cast actors better-known for playing Dracula or Dr. Frankenstein in bloodier flicks.
+But mainly fans like The Hounds of the Baskervilles because it cast actors better-known for playing Dracula or Dr. Frankenstein in bloodier flicks.
 The familiar troupers easily switch to more heroic roles, even if -- rather surprisingly -- the supernatural elements aren't particularly intense, and the dreaded Hound makes only a brief appearance.